AndrewZheng-1011/quad-sdk/README.md

 The following is a small project based off this paper.
 This work uses open loop controls to help re-orient quadruped walking off cliff

+## Prerequisite
+Please follow the main branch on how to download quad-sdk.
+Then you can switch to this branch to run the following scripts below.

 ## Launch Files
 The following branch can also run through the roslaunch files: